hgoldstein95/local-pl-conference-manual/MANUAL.md

 We highly recommend finding (ideally relatively local) industrial sponsors for the event.
 These events are generally fairly informal, and asking participants to pay a registration fee may discourage attendance.
-We recommend doing your own budgeting for food and space depending on your projected attendance, but something in the ballpark of 5000 USD is often a good starting point (as of 2025).
+We recommend doing your own budgeting for food and space depending on your projected attendance.
+Something in the ballpark of 50 USD per person is often a good starting point (as of 2025), although this can vary greatly depending on your venue and food vendor(s).

 ## Food